jonatanvicente/sonar-jenkins-training/reference-guide/module_7.md

-### How to configure coverage percentage in Jenkins and SonarQube
+### Configuring the Coverage Percentage Using Jenkins and SonarQube

 | Approach                      | Enforced in | Controls                    | Best for                      | Notes                |
 | ----------------------------- | ----------- | --------------------------- | ----------------------------- | -------------------- |